4 Incredible Countries You'll Explore While River Cruising on the Rhine

 River Cruising is changing the entire world of cruising with intimate, upscale ships porting at cities that not too long ago were inaccessible by ship.
-With fabulous rooftop pools, jacuzzies, and exquisite cuisine available around-the-clock it’s tempting to many to never leave the ship.
-(See more about what life onboard a River Cruise is really like in this post.)
+With fabulous rooftop pools, Jacuzzis, and exquisite cuisine available around-the-clock it’s tempting to many to never leave the ship.

 However, I know that the main reason my clients choose to river cruise is to explore new cultures, sites, and food.
 Let’s take a closer look at the destinations you'll encounter on one of my favorite river cruise itineraries on the Rhine River.